realityexpander/CICalc/README.md

 ## Build Pipeline notes for Bitrise

+Here are the different build pipelines for this project:

-1. **PR** to `dev` branch will trigger a BitRise *UNSIGNED DEBUG* APK build, Run Tests and deploy APK to BitRise Only under "Artifacts" tab
+1. **PR** to `dev` branch will trigger a BitRise *UNSIGNED DEBUG* APK build, Run Tests and deploy APK to BitRise Only under "Artifacts" tab.

+   <i>Note: Any pushes to `dev` branch will trigger a new build.</i>
 2. **Push** to `*.*.*/staging` branch will trigger a BitRise build for an *UNSIGNED DEBUG* APK and deploy APK to Firebase App Distribution testers
 3. **PR** from `*.*.*/release` to `main` branch will trigger a Bitrise build for a *SIGNED RELEASE* AAB